 Getting to Samos

-There are several ferry companies offering Kusadasi to Samos and Samos to Kusadasi trips every day in the main season (start of April to End of October).
+There are several ferry companies offering Kusadasi to Samos and Samos to Kusadasi trips every day during the main season (start of April to End of October).
 You can buy single or return fares.

 Meander Travel offer Wednesday and Friday departures to Pythagorion and the rest of the weekly departures to the capital Vathy, for €30 return.
 There is a €10 port tax on top of this.
 In high season the company puts on extra ferries on Tuesday, Thursday, and Sunday but these boats leave at 17:00 and go to Pythagorion.

 On the way back you can catch the 17:00 ferry from Pythagorion every Wednesday and Friday and from Vathy all other days.

 Blue Cruise company (V-GO yachting and travel) has 08.30 and 17:00 fast ferries to Samos daily.
 The trip takes 50 minutes.
 The return trip is €40, including taxes.

 TravelShop Turkey offers €40 return tickets to Samos, leaving at 8.30 am daily.
 Children under 6 travel free and children between the ages of 7-12 pay €18.